ArtCodeStudio/parcel-lab-shopify-app/README.md

 ## Support

-This app is an MIT-licensed open source project.
+This app is an AGPL-licensed open source project.
 If you'd like this app please help us to make the app better.

 ## Stay in touch